NitaiEdelberg/Ai-Tetris/README.md

 - Smaller populations evolve more quickly but are more likely to plateau – The 20-population experiment reached high fitness early but showed signs of plateauing, while the 50-population case took longer to evolve but demonstrated a more reliable trajectory toward long-term improvement.
 The 30-population case offered a middle ground, balancing speed and stability.

-### Hyper parameters experiments
+### Hyper-parameters experiments

 To check convergence, we limited each game to a maximum of 2,500 Terminos that can be placed on the board.
 #### Experiment's Data
 ![cors_95_mut_5.png](Resources/cors_95_mut_5.png)

-Converge in generation 7-8.
+Converge around generation 7-8.
 Best score: 53,660

 ![cors_85_mut_15.png](Resources/cors_85_mut_15.png)

-Converge in generation 11-12.
+Converge around generation 11-12.
 Best score: 55,040

 ![cros_75_mut_25.png](Resources/cros_75_mut_25.png)

-Converge in generation 14-15.
+Converge around generation 14-15.
 Best score: 56,056

 ![cros_65_mut_35.png](Resources/cros_65_mut_35.png)

-Converge in generation 17-18.
+Converge around generation 17-18.
 Best score: 56,772

 #### Experiment's Insights